sdobber/MeetupGenieDemo.jl/README.md

 !!! tip Info
     Is is advisible to not only look at the final code, but also at the history contained in the git repository.
 Certain "Checkpoints" will be mentioned in this document, which correspond to tags in the repository.
 By checking out the tags and only looking at this specific code, it should be easier to follow along the different steps, and trace the changes needed to establish a certain functionality.

+The GitHub markdown renderer does not support all features of this document.
+Download and view the `README.html` or `README.pdf` file for correct display.

 ## Prerequisites